-While it can be a valuable benefit, you might need to take out additional cover depending on certain factors, such as how much you owe on your mortgage, as well as any financial provisions for your dependants’ future.
+While it can be a valuable benefit, you might need to take out additional life cover depending on certain factors such as how much you owe on your mortgage, or any financial provisions for your dependants’ future.

-Term policies, the most common type of life insurance, only pay out if you die within the duration stated.
-For example, if you take out a policy for 25 years, then your family can claim if you die during this 25-year period.
+Term policies, the most common type of life insurance, only pay out if you die within the duration agreed in the policy.
+For example, if you take out a term life policy for 25 years, your family can claim if you die during this 25-year period.

-Does the payout stay the same no matter when you die?
+Does your life insurance pay out stay the same no matter when you die?

-It is dependent on the life insurance policy you buy.
-If you buy level term insurance, then the payout is the same whether you die in year one or the 25th year.
+This depends on the life insurance policy you buy.
+If you buy level term insurance, the pay-out is the same whether you die in year one or in the 25th year.

-If, for example, you choose a decreasing level policy, then it is often linked to a repayment mortgage because the amount you owe the lender also decreases over time.
+Decreasing term insurance is a cheaper option, because the pay-out gradually becomes smaller over the years.
+This type of decreasing level policy is often linked to repayment mortgages because the amount you owe the lender also decreases over time.

-This is even cheaper than level or decreasing term insurance because the amount being paid out by the insurer is expected to be less overall.
+Family income benefit is another option.
+It pays an income much like a monthly salary rather than a lump sum from the time of the claim until the end of the term you agreed with the insurer.
+Family income benefit is even cheaper than level or decreasing term life insurance because the amount paid out by the insurer is expected to be less overall.

-How do I decide the length of the term?
+How do I decide the length of the life insurance term?

 Of course, your own age will have an impact on your decision.

-Yes, it is called whole-of-life assurance.
+Yes, it is called life assurance or whole-of-life insurance.
 Your family can claim for your policy no matter when you die, unrestricted by a policy term.

-It is normally more expensive than term insurance, as the insurer knows it will have to pay out eventually.
+Life assurance is normally more expensive than term insurance, as the insurer knows for sure that it will have to pay out eventually.

 Are life insurance premiums fixed?

-That said, check the small print as some firms offer ‘reviewable’ premiums, which can be reviewed every 5-10 years and normally go up in price.
+That said, check the small print as some firms offer ‘reviewable’ premiums, which can be reviewed every five to ten years and normally go up in price.